Educational video game: Design

-One of the prominent trends in online education today is online coloring websites, which help children develop creativity and practice fine motor skills.
-For example, the coloring book website provides hundreds of images for children to freely color online.
+One of the prominent trends in online education today is online colouring websites, which help children develop creativity and practice fine motor skills.
+For example, the coloring book website provides hundreds of images for children to freely colour online.
 This is a fun tool to help children relax and learn through art.

 According to research, play-based learning can improve children's thinking and creativity, encouraging children to explore the world around them more naturally.
 Hirsh-Pasek is a famous researcher in the field of child psychology and education.
 She is one of the advocates of integrating learning through play into the curriculum, emphasizing that children learn better when participating in interesting and interactive activities.